verement/etamoo/DIFFERENCES.md

     `queued_tasks()`, are really vague estimates and probably not very accurate or meaningful due to the nature of the Haskell run time environment.

+  * The Emergency Wizard Mode provided by EtaMOO works differently than it does in LambdaMOO.
+Firstly, in EtaMOO it is not possible to discard the changes made in this mode; be sure to operate on a database copy if there is a possibility of making unwanted changes.
+Secondly, the built-in MOO code/expression evaluator in EtaMOO maintains a single environment for variables throughout the mode, so for example it is possible to reference the values assigned to variables in previous evaluations.
+Thirdly, EtaMOO incorporates a full MOO command parser, so it is possible to execute arbitrary MOO commands from the database in addition to the mode's special built-in commands.
+Fourthly, EtaMOO provides line editing, history, and command completion (based on database contents) for convenience.